13-Joban/TNP2.0/README.md

 # Tnp Full Stack Website

-Tech Stack
+Tech Stack.
-FrontEnd - ReactJs
+FrontEnd - ReactJs.
-Styling - CSS , Bootstrap
+Styling - CSS , Bootstrap.
-Backend - Laravel 8
+Backend - Laravel 8 .
-Database - PhPMyAdmin(MYSQL)
+Database - PhPMyAdmin(MYSQL).

 # Features :
-1  GET ALL POSTS ( SORTED IN RECENTLY UPDATED ON THE FIRST)
+1  GET ALL POSTS ( SORTED IN RECENTLY UPDATED ON THE FIRST).
-2. SHOW A SINGLE POST
+2. SHOW A SINGLE POST.
-3. CREATE A NEW POST
+3. CREATE A NEW POST.
-4  EDIT A POST
+4  EDIT A POST.
-5. DELETE A POST
+5. DELETE A POST.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).